The Complicated Love Life of John of Gaunt

 Lewes Priory, final resting place of Isabel de Vermandois, Countess of Leicester and Surrey

-Isabel’s 2 families seem to have got on quite well.
+Isabel’s two families seem to have got on quite well.
 Not only did Gundreda de Warenne marry a cousin of her Beaumont siblings, but William de Warenne also had both his son and step sons with him when he attended Henry I on his deathbed.
 The Beaumont and Warenne half-brothers looked after each other, and their interests, during the period known as the Anarchy, when King Stephen and Empress Matilda were vying for the crown.
 Young William de Warenne, the 3rd Earl, was only 18 or 19 when his father died, and was guided and advised by his half-brothers Waleran and Robert, 15 years his senior.

 Although her life was tinged with scandal, Isabel of Vermandois has had a great influence on the history of England and Scotland.
 From her are descended the greatest families of England and all subsequent Scottish monarchs.